psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 From the correlation map, we find that the label is highly negatively correlated with the `verified` information.
 This makes sense as verified profiles are likely to be humans rather than bots.
 There also exists a high positive correlation between the followers and the listed count.
 This possibly means that, more the number of followers, more a user is likely to be listed.

-We next explored various binary classification models such as XGBoost Classifier, AdaBoost Classifier, LightGBM Classifier, CatBoost Classifier and RandomForest Classifier and performed hyperparameter tuning to improve the respective base models.
+We next explored various binary classification models such as XGBoost, AdaBoost, LightGBM, CatBoost, and RandomForest classifiers and performed hyperparameter tuning to improve the respective base models.
 The model performance was evaluated in terms of accuracy, precision, recall, f1_score and AUC.
-Table 1 summarizes the results on both the validation set and the test set.
-It can be seen that the Random Forest Classifier performs the best in terms of accuracy among all the other models on the test set while Catboost Classifier works best on the validation data.
+The table below summarizes the results on both the validation set and the test set.
+It can be seen that the Random Forest classifier performs the best in terms of accuracy among all the other models on the test set while Catboost classifier works best on the validation data.
 It was interesting to see that manually experimentation on selecting and dropping certain features had a significant impact on the model performance.
 These decisions were influenced by the insights from the correlation table.
 Overall, all models achieved about 81% accuracy

 ![Feature Based Importances Table 1](/static/img/feature_based_table1.png)